pytorch/tutorials/intermediate_source/pipelining_tutorial.rst

 --------------------

 We have successfully integrated ``torch.distributed.pipelining`` into the `torchtitan repository <https://github.com/pytorch/torchtitan>`__.
-TorchTitan is a clean, minimal code base for
-Large-scale LLM training using native PyTorch.
+TorchTitan is a clean, minimal code base for large-scale LLM training using native PyTorch.
 For a production ready usage of pipeline parallelism as well as composition with other distributed techniques, see `TorchTitan end to end example of 3D parallelism <https://github.com/pytorch/torchtitan>`__.